Characters: Full Metal Panic!

 - Evil Counterpart: Chillingly demonstrates what a few more years of warfare could have turned Sousuke into.
 Zaied plays the whole Child Soldier thing very straight as opposed to Sousuke's more humorous portrayal, and takes every one of the tropes associated with Sousuke to their worst possible extreme.
 Sousuke's repressed, Zaied's emotionless.
 Sousuke's a Combat Pragmatist, Zaied will do anything to win.
 Sousuke hates Gauron, Zaied seems to be using him as a reference to get into Amalgam.
 He even serves as Gauron's guide to the local area, directly mimicking Sousuke's role with the Mitrhil team.

-- Forgotten Childhood Friend: Not so much "forgotten" as "thought he was dead" but the results are about the same.
+- Forgotten Friend, New Foe: Not so much "forgotten" as "thought he was dead" but the results are about the same.
 Unlike many examples, they don't get over it either, or even really address their issues, but spend all three of Zaied's episodes trying to murder one another in the most brutal fashion possible.

 - Gatling Good: Uses one as his Arm Slave's primary weapon.

 - Hired Guns: Appears to have become a mercenary since the destruction of his old guerilla cell.
 The episode implies that he is seeking Gauron's assistance in applying for Amalgam membership.